Cape Coloureds: Origin and history

-The first and the largest phase of interracial marriages/miscegenation in South Africa happened in the Dutch Cape Colony which began from the 17th century, shortly after the arrival of Dutch settlers, who were led by Jan van Riebeeck.
+The first and the largest phase of interracial marriages/miscegenation in South Africa happened in the Dutch Cape Colony and the rest of the Cape Colony which began from the 17th century, shortly after the arrival of Dutch settlers, who were led by Jan van Riebeeck, through the Dutch East India Company (also known as the 'VOC').
 When the Dutch settled in the Cape in 1652, they met the Khoi Khoi who were the natives of the area.
-After settling in the Cape, the Dutch established farms that required intensive labour, therefore they enforced slavery in the Cape.
+After settling in the Cape, the Dutch established farms that required intensive labour, therefore, they enforced slavery in the Cape.
 Some of the Khoi Khoi became labourers for the Dutch farmers in the Cape.
 Despite this, there was resistance by the Khoi Khoi, which led to the Khoikhoi-Dutch Wars.

 As a result, the Dutch imported slaves from other parts of the world, especially the Malay people from present-day Indonesia and the Bantu people from various parts of Southern Africa.
-To a certain extent, slaves were also imported from Malaysia, India, Sri Lanka, Bangladesh (also known as Bengal), Myanmar, Thailand, Vietnam, Laos, Cambodia, Madagascar, Mauritius and the rest of Africa.
+Slaves were also imported from Malaysia, India, Sri Lanka, Bangladesh (also known as 'Bengal'), Myanmar, Thailand, Vietnam, Laos, Cambodia, Madagascar, Mauritius and the rest of Africa.
 Because of this, the Cape had the most diverse slave population in the world.
 The slaves were almost invariably given Christian names but their places of origin were indicated in the records of sales and other documents, so that it is possible to estimate the ratio of slaves from different regions.
-Usually, slaves were given their masters' surnames, surnames that referred to the characters in the bible (e.g. Adams, Jephta, Thomas, Esau, Solomons, Jacobs, Matthews, Peters, Daniels), surnames that reflected the month when they arrived in the Cape (e.g. September, March/Maart, January/Januarie, April), surnames that referred to Greek and Roman mythology (e.g. Cupido, Adonis, Titus, Hannibal) or surnames that referred to the geographical location where they came from (e.g. Afrika from different parts of mainland Africa, Balie from Bali in Indonesia and Malgas which referred to the Malagasy people from Madagascar).
+Usually, slaves were given their masters' surnames, surnames that referred to the characters in the bible (e.g. Adams, Jephta, Thomas, Esau, Solomons, Jacobs, Matthews, Peters, Daniels), surnames that reflected the month when they arrived in the Cape (e.g. September, March/Maart, January/Januarie, April), surnames that referred to Greek and Roman mythology (e.g. Cupido, Adonis, Titus, Hannibal) or surnames that referred to the geographical location where they came from (e.g. 'Afrika' from different parts of mainland Africa, 'Balie' from Bali in Indonesia and 'Malgas' which referred to the Malagasy people from Madagascar).
 These slaves were, however, dispersed and lost their cultural identity over the course of time.